AlexsLemonade/refinebio-examples/README.md

 If you are comfortable with GitHub, we recommend [cloning](https://help.github.com/articles/cloning-a-repository/) this repository and following the examples.
-However, if you are less comfortable with GitHub, you can also use the green button that says "Clone or download" to "Download ZIP" and then use these notebooks as you please on your own computer.
+You can also use the green button that says "Clone or download" to "Download ZIP" and then use these notebooks as you please on your own computer, if you prefer.
-Make sure you are on the master branch.
 Which is indicated toward the top of the page, in a gray button that says "Branch:".

 In each directory, there is a `README` that explains how to complete the